DraftKings (NASDAQ:DKNG) Price Target Raised to $50.00

-DraftKings (NASDAQ:DKNG – Free Report) had its target price upped by Piper Sandler from $40.00 to $50.00 in a research report released on Tuesday morning, Marketbeat reports.
-Piper Sandler currently has an overweight rating on the stock.
+DraftKings (NASDAQ:DKNG – Free Report) had its price objective increased by Piper Sandler from $40.00 to $50.00 in a research report released on Tuesday morning, Marketbeat reports.
+The brokerage currently has an overweight rating on the stock.

-Several other research firms have also commented on DKNG.
-Benchmark raised their target price on shares of DraftKings from $37.00 to $41.00 and gave the company a buy rating in a report on Wednesday, November 15th.
-Susquehanna boosted their price objective on shares of DraftKings from $37.00 to $42.00 and gave the company a positive rating in a research report on Monday, November 13th.
-Moffett Nathanson raised DraftKings from a hold rating to a buy rating and set a $37.00 target price on the stock in a report on Tuesday, October 24th.
-Argus boosted their price target on DraftKings from $40.00 to $46.00 and gave the stock a buy rating in a report on Monday, November 27th.
-Finally, BNP Paribas lowered DraftKings from a neutral rating to an underperform rating and set a $28.00 price objective on the stock. in a research note on Friday, January 19th.
-Two analysts have rated the stock with a sell rating, two have issued a hold rating and twenty-three have issued a buy rating to the company’s stock.
-According to MarketBeat.com, DraftKings has an average rating of Moderate Buy and an average price target of $40.04.
+A number of other equities analysts also recently weighed in on the stock.
+BNP Paribas downgraded shares of DraftKings from a neutral rating to an underperform rating and set a $28.00 price target on the stock. in a research note on Friday, January 19th.
+UBS Group increased their price target on shares of DraftKings from $39.00 to $44.00 and gave the stock a buy rating in a research note on Tuesday, November 7th.
+Susquehanna increased their price target on shares of DraftKings from $37.00 to $42.00 and gave the stock a positive rating in a research note on Monday, November 13th.
+Moffett Nathanson raised shares of DraftKings from a hold rating to a buy rating and set a $37.00 price target on the stock in a research note on Tuesday, October 24th.
+Finally, Stifel Nicolaus raised shares of DraftKings from a hold rating to a buy rating and increased their price target for the stock from $40.00 to $45.00 in a research note on Friday, January 19th.
+Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and twenty-three have issued a buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of Moderate Buy and a consensus target price of $40.64.

 DraftKings Stock Performance